pdf-raku/PDF-raku/README.md

 Loads a PDF index (cross reference table and/or stream), then allows random access via the `$.ind.obj(...)` method.
 The `$.ast()` method can be used to load the entire PDF into memory for reserialization, etc.

+## PDF::Storage::Serializer

+Constructs output objects.
+It can create output for full PDF's, or for incremental updates to existing PDF documents.

 ## PDF::Writer